Citation, DOI & article data

-holds tracers for both SPECT and PET with high sensitivity for assessment of presynaptic dopaminergic deficits 6,8.
+Both SPECT and PET tracers can be used with high sensitivity for assessment of presynaptic dopaminergic deficits 6,8.

 Differentiation between Parkinson disease and atypic parkinsonism is also possible, with different tracers 7-8.

 Treatment and prognosis

 The mainstay of treatment is medical.
 In patients with refractory symptoms, deep brain stimulation may be useful.

 History and etymology

 There is significant overlap between many neurodegenerative disease, and Parkinson disease is no exception.
 Clinically the differential includes 1,3:

 dementia with Lewy bodies